Maryem-bencharke/Car-Damage-Toolkit-version2/README.md

 2. A second model is used to see if there is any damage or Not
 3. The aim of the third model is to localize damage following three classes : Front, Rear, Side
 4. Finally the last model determine the severity of damages based on three classes : Minor, Moderate, Severe

+## :calendar: Futur Works

+* After the conversion of VGG19 model into an IR, it's performance has degraded too much.
+So actually the application just use the simple VGG19 during the Car or Not Checking.
+Because of these I want to implemente Post-Training Optimization with Openvino for these model
+* Re-do the implementation of the PDF report to capture all the details on the page
+* Dockerize the django-vue application